Bulls and cows: Gameplay

 The first player to reveal the other's secret number wins the game.

 The game may also be played by two teams of players, with the team members discussing their strategy before selecting a move.

+Another version of the game uses letters in place of numbers, where those letters must spell a five-letter word.

+Computer versions

+Computer versions of the game started appearing on mainframes in the 1970s.
+The first known version was written by Frank King at the Cambridge Computer Laboratory sometime before the summer of 1970.
+This version ran on Cambridge's multi-user operating system on their Titan machine.
+It became so popular the administrators had to introduce systems to prevent it from clogging the system.
+In 1972, the original Cambridge MOO was ported to the Multics operating system at MIT, and reimplemented on early Unix at Bell Labs.

-Computer versions of the game starting appearing on mainframes in the 1970s.
-One version called BASIC MOO was published in the DECUS Program Library for PDP computers and another was available through the DEC Users Society, both dating from 1971.
-In 1972, a version was written for the Multics operating system at MIT.
+A version called BASIC MOO was published in the DECUS Program Library for PDP computers and another was available through the DEC Users Society, both dating from 1971.
 A version written by Lane Hauck in the language FOCAL for the PDP-8 later served as the basis for the handheld game Comp IV by Milton Bradley.

 These programs maintained a league table of players' scores, and protecting the integrity of this league table became a popular case study for researchers into computer security.

-Because the game has simple rules while still being difficult and entertaining, there are many computer variants; it is often included on cellphones and PDAs.
+Analysis

 It is proved that any number can be solved within seven turns.
 The average minimal game length is 26274/5040 ≈ 5.21 turns.